ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-overview.md

 * A Veeam instance under separate management used for cyber recovery only.
 * An immutable repository based on the Veeam Linux hardened repository hosted on an {{site.data.keyword.cloud_notm}} bare metal server.
 * The solution architecture does not preclude any of the {{site.data.keyword.vcf-auto-short}} options such as Caveonix, Entrust, and VMware Aria Operations.
-* Sandboxes can be provisioned by using VMware NSX-T™ overlay segments to provide network-isolated zones to mount cyber-recovery backups for inspection by your cyber toolsets.
+* Sandboxes can be provisioned by using VMware NSX-T™ overlay segments to provide network-isolated zones to mount cyber-recovery backups for inspection by your cybertoolsets.
 * Cyber toolsets are customer-supplied tools that run as virtual machines (VMs) in the isolated recovery environment.
 * Cyber admins are customer personnel who are authorized to access the isolated recovery environment.
 * The air gap enables network connectivity between the production environment and the isolated recovery environment only when required.